-The Swallowing Research Laboratory is affiliated with the Division of Speech and Hearing Sciences, The University of Hong Kong.
+The Swallowing Research Laboratory is affiliated with the Human Communication, Development, and Information Sciences (CDIS), The University of Hong Kong.
 It was established in 2009.
 Our research focuses on comprehensive assessment and treatment for individuals with swallowing difficulties, with the aim of improving their swallowing abilities, quality of life and overall well-being.
 In order to increase public awareness about dysphagia management and to look for alternatives to treat swallowing difficulties in the elderly, our research team continues to pursue development in dysphagia research.

 Our swallowing function changes with age.
 Older adults need longer time for processing of food and have weaker swallowing function.
 Our research team found that approximately 60% of the elderly in nursing homes and 40% of the elderly in day care centres suffer from swallowing difficulties, i.e. dysphagia.
 Many older adults also have difficulty in communicating their swallowing difficulties to their carers.
 Furthermore, carers such as frontline staff in aged care facilities and relatives often lack knowledge and skills in swallowing management.